Ansible

 become: yes

-Use top-level playbooks to orchestrate other lower-level playbooks: You can logically group tasks, plays, and roles into low-level playbooks and use other top-level playbooks to import them and set up an orchestration layer according to your needs.
-Have a look at this example for inspiration.
+– Use top-level playbooks to orchestrate other lower-level playbooks: You can logically group tasks, plays, and roles into low-level playbooks, use other top-level playbooks to import them, and set up an orchestration layer according to your needs.
+Refer to this example.

 - name: Install, configure, and start an Nginx web server